ksurajsingh/shadow_clone/readme.md

 ## TODO
 - [ ] fix this page
+- [ ] Add a disclaimer -
+      1. at your own risk
+      2. check packages file for the packges requiores [ 🤔 if you could use the packages.md for actuall files that are going to be downlaoded . ]
+      3. add that you use JaKooLit and lukesmith/bugswriter's DWM.
+      4. You configure the boot loader [ test that and make for that ] .
+      5. access the personal space on the hard disk . and that I won't be responsible for any loss that happesn but you can surely notify / talk to me about it. [ give a place for them to talk]
 - [ ] Make Sure there are no personal files
 - [ ] pyenv plugin setup and export those envs in zsh.
 - [ ] dot files isn't cloning `shadow_clone` and `nvim` and `hypr`